aerx-dev/metabuild-hackathon/README.md

 ## Acknowledgements

-I thank the trees, for giving us live
+I thank the trees, for giving us life

 # :seedling: